Top-ranked Georgia cruises to 45-19 win at Mississippi State

 Associated Press

+“I’m really proud of our team.
+When you go on the road in the SEC in an environment like this at night, there’s tremendous adversity and our guys responded again and again,” coach Kirby Smart said.
+“Our guys kept responding and competing.”

-With the victory, the East Division champion Bulldogs secured a spot in the SEC Championship game.
-Georgia will face SEC West champ LSU in Atlanta on Dec.
-3
+With the victory, the East Division champion Bulldogs secured a spot in the SEC championship.
+They will take on LSU in Atlanta on Dec.
+3.

+“It was a team win and we made plays when we needed them,” Bennett said.

-MSU (6-4, 3-4) struggled to consistently produce against Georgia on the offensive side.
-Will Rogers went 29 for 51 and threw for 263 yards and a touchdown.
+Mississippi State (6-4, 3-4) struggled to consistently produce against Georgia on the offensive side.
+Will Rogers went 29 for 51 for 263 yards and a touchdown.
 Mississippi State rushed for just 47 yards on 15 carries.
 Rufus Harvey led MSU with six catches for 66 yards and a score.

+“They have all five-star players.
+They’re pretty good on defense and coach Smart does a really good job,” Rogers said.
+“They had a really good scheme for what we were doing and it’s hard to finish drives on a good team.”

-Georgia turned the football over twice on interceptions by Bennett and had another near-turnover in the red zone in the first half when a fumble was nullified after the play was blown dead.
+Georgia turned the ball over twice on interceptions by Bennett and had another near turnover in the red zone in the first half when a fumble was nullified after the play was blown dead.

-Despite those turnovers, UGA dominated and used a big second half by receiver Ladd McConkey, who ran 70 yards for a touchdown and finished with five catches for 71 yards and another score.

-McConkey’s first TD on a 70-yard run started off the second half after Mississippi State had closed within 17-12 at the half.
+Georgia grabbed control with a big second half.
+Receiver Ladd McConkey had a 70-yard touchdown run and a 17-yard TD reception to help Georgia open a 31-12 lead.

+Mississippi State got off to a tough start, but Zavion Thomas’ 63-yard punt return trimmed Georgia’s lead to 17-12 at halftime.

 TAKEAWAY

-Georgia gave away a lot of momentum right before the half with a punt return touchdown that cut its lead to 17-12, but the visiting Bulldogs quickly scored in the third quarter and regained control.
+Georgia gave away a lot of momentum right before the half with Thomas’ TD, but the visiting Bulldogs quickly scored in the third quarter and regained control.

-Mississippi State threw up another poor offensive performance and lost for the third time in four games.
+Mississippi State had another poor offensive performance and lost for the third time in four games.

 POLL IMPLICATIONS